Is technology advancing quicker than our population is ready for? It was just a few years ago that many of the current technologies were adopted.

 Yes Moore’s Law still holds true, however its relevance has diminished due to new interpretations of the measurement of computing and processing power.

 Experts believe that while Moores law is still valid, it is more challenging for processing technology to push the envelope, particularly due to expense and availability.
+Since tech statistics and information surrounding computers chips have become more prevalent, there have been more discussions on them with industry experts.

 In short, Moores law is still alive, and is not dead or coming to and end, however it does appear to be slowing down.